mm80843/T3.5/docs/Benef/PBN__Benef_745.md

 # __Improved disaster response__

-## Name of the Benefit

-Adoption of pandemic preparedness protocols can ensure a coordinated and efficient disaster response, reducing the impact of pandemics on cities

 ## Description of Benefits pertaining to Beneficiaries

 * [Urban planning and architectural institutions can contribute to better urban planning and design strategies, leading to safer and more resilient cities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_808.md)